ZKAW/my_hunter/README.md

 Evil Suk are trying to take over heaven.
 You are the only one who can stop them.
 Kill them all!

+## Disclaimer
+Never copy paste a repo, this will result in a -42.
+You can use this repo as a source of inspiration, but you should not copy paste it.

 ## Info
 Grade: A* (100%)